chaotic-art-geist/chaotic-moving-circles/README.md

-# chaotic-moving-circles
+# Chaotic Moving Circles
 Chaotic Moving Circles is the first project in a series where I (hopefully) will visualize different mathematical formulas.
-This project is kind of a case study to try the basic setup of writing code, recording it, etc. There is no deeper meaning behind this project.
+This project is kind of a case study where I try the basic setup of writing code, recording it, etc. There is no deeper meaning behind this project.
 Other than that I really like the visual impression Chaotic Moving Circles.

 ## Compilation
 The presentation is programmed in C++.
 The build tool is bazel and GNU Make.
 As a graphics library I used [SFML](https://www.sfml-dev.org/).
 The required packages are thus